snowplow-archive/snowplow.github.com/product/the-best-event-data-warehouse.md

 layout: page
 group: product
 title: What makes Snowplow the best web and mobile datawarehousing platform
-shortened-link: The BEST web and mobile datawarehouse
+shortened-link: The best web and mobile datawarehouse
 description: Snowplow  is the best platform for warehousing your event (including web and mobile data).
 weight: 2
 ---